Laserfiche/lf-api-client-core-java/README.md

 ### Generate the oauth client
 1. Download the `swagger-code-gen` command line tool.
 The repo for that library can be found [here](https://search.maven.org/search?q=a:swagger-codegen-cli).
-2. From the root directory of this Git repository, run the command `java -jar swagger-codegen-cli-3.0.34.jar generate -i oauth-swagger.json -l java --artifact-id com.laserfiche.api.client.core  --api-package com.laserfiche.api.client.oauth --model-package com.laserfiche.api.client.model`
+2. From the root directory of this Git repository, run the command `java -jar swagger-codegen-cli-3.0.34.jar generate -i swagger.json -l java --artifact-id lf-repository-api-client --api-package com.laserfiche.repository.api.client --model-package com.laserfiche.repository.api.client.model --library retrofit2`

 ### Build, Test, and Package